Unakar/Spectral-Ball-Optimizer/README.md

 ### Megatron-LM Integration

 SSO is implemented in our fork of Megatron-LM.
-Use `--optimizer spectral_ball` or `--optimizer spectral_ball_dist` for distributed training.
+Use `--optimizer spectral_ball_dist` for distributed training.

 ### Hyperparameters